nigrosimone/ng-as/README.md

 ## Description

 Sometime there is a need to cast variable into component template as some type.
-This pipe type casting template variables and improve IDE suggestion and refactoring.
+This library has pipe and directive for type casting template variables and improve IDE suggestion and refactoring.

 See the [stackblitz demo](https://stackblitz.com/edit/demo-ng-as?file=src%2Fapp%2Fapp.component.ts).